Table of Contents[Hide][Show]

 4. Verifying Backup Integrity

-.
+To ensure that a backup directory is consistent with the original, you can use diff -r /backup/docs /original/docs.
 This will recursively compare all files and subdirectories, ensuring that the backup is an exact copy of the original.
 This is particularly important for critical data backups.

 diff -r /backup/docs /original/docs